Knowit-Objectnet/oko-backend/README.md

 is not magic; two things to look out for is to ensure that access rights are set correctly and that db migrations are placed where they're expected.
 All files should work as-is.

+## Testing

+### Unit tests

+We are doing unit tests with JUnit5, Ktors test server, and MockK.
+All the tests can be found in the test directory.
+All services have their own corresponding package.
+When writing new test you should try to make a as comprehensible as possible.
+We have tried to follow AAA(Assemble, Act, Aanalyze), which means that the test should have three distinct parts.
+One for setup, one for executing the feature you are testing, and one for checking that the results are what you expected.
+The variables name ***expected*** and ***actual*** are use throghout our tests to make understanding other tests easier.

 ## Structure
 Each endpoint has been placed in its own folder within __src__, with the exception being __station__, which is placed within __calendar_.
 This structure was created due to moving from microservices to a monolith; In case we want to move back